simplyequipped/pyjs8call/README.md

 **Offset Monitor** (pyjs8call.offsetmonitor)

 Manages JS8Call offset frequency based on activity in the pass band.
-The offset frequency is automatically moved to an unsed portion of the pass band if a recently heard signal overlaps with the current offset.
+The offset frequency is automatically moved to an unused portion of the pass band if a recently heard signal overlaps with the current offset.
 Signal bandwidth is calculated based on the modem speed of each heard signal.
 Only decoded signal data is available from the JS8Call API so other QRM cannot be handled.

 **Outgoing Monitor** (pyjs8call.outgoingmonitor)